txpipe/pallas/pallas-applying/docs/babbage.md

 - **The upper bound of the validity time interval is suitable for script execution**: if there are minting policies, native scripts or Plutus scripts involved in the transaction, and if the upper bound of its validity interval is a finite number, then it can be translated to system time.

 - **Fees**:
-	- **The fee paid by the transaction should be greater than or equal to the minimum fee**:
+	- **The fee paid by the transaction is greater than or equal to the minimum fee**:

 		<code>fee(txBody) ≥ minFees(pps, txBody)</code>
 	- **Collateral**: if there are Plutus scripts in the transaction, then